In this section

 Patient Advice and Liaison Service (PALS)

 PALS offers impartial advice and assistance to patients, their relatives, friends and carers.
-We can listen to feedback (positive or negative), answer questions and help resolve any concerns about Trust services.
+We can listen to feedback (positive or negative), help you get answers to your questions and liaise on your behalf to help resolve any concerns about our Trust services.

 Please note that the PALS team cannot offer counselling, a diagnosis, detailed medical information or advocacy.
 However, please be assured that if PALS can’t assist you we will direct you to other sources of help.